Everything you need to know about commercial intercom systems

 If you’re upgrading the building access system in your office or purchasing one for a new commercial development, you have a big decision to make.
 You’ll have to decide which commercial intercom system to install.

 There are lots of options out there — some commercial intercoms are wireless while others even offer video.
 To help you find the right intercom for your property, we’ve created this complete commercial intercom buyer’s guide.
-It will help you understand the important differences between commercial intercom systems and ensure you purchase the best one for your building.
+It will help you understand the important differences between commercial intercom systems and ensure you purchase the best video intercom for your building.
 Read on to learn about the features you should look for and the factors to consider when choosing a commercial intercom system.

 Table of contents: